VSCodeVim/Vim/README.md

   * Copy indent from current line when starting a new line
   * Type: Boolean (Default: `true`)

+## Configure

+Vim options are loaded in the following sequence:

+1. `:set {option}`
+2. `vim.{option}` from user/workspace settings.
+3. VSCode configuration
+4. VSCodeVim default values

+**Note:** changes to the user/workspace settings require a restart of VS Code to take effect.

 ## Multi-Cursor Mode

 Multi-Cursor mode is currently in beta.
 Please report things you expected to work but didn't [to our feedback thread.](https://github.com/VSCodeVim/Vim/issues/824)